 Catherine joined the Large Loss team in London in March 2019, having previously been a Legal Director at DAC Beachcroft and Clyde & Co.
 She was admitted as a solicitor in Northern Ireland in 1999, Ireland in 2002 and England and Wales in 2005 and has practised in all three jurisdictions.

-She has over 20 years' experience in personal injury litigation and over 15 years' experience in defending motor, public and employers' liability claims for insurer clients such as Allianz, Admiral, Aspen, Zenith Marque and Hibernian Insurance (now Aviva), as well as for non-insurer clients such as Thames Valley Police and the BBC.
+She has over 20 years' experience in personal injury litigation and over 15 years' experience in defending motor, public and employers' liability claims for insurer clients and self-insured organisations.
 She specialises in defending large loss claims involving brain, spinal, amputation, complex and fatal injuries.